Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become

 There are several neurological mechanisms involved in giving.
 Data has shown that people who donate time, money, or gifts report higher life satisfaction than those who haven't.
 The more generous you are, the more you'll enjoy your own life, so get out there and give!

 3. It Makes You Happy

 Another study was undertaken in the U.S. on the effects of giving.
 They found that people who are habitual givers report more joy, happiness, and contentment in life than those who don't give.
-There is a feeling of wellbeing and satisfaction generated by the simple act of giving.
+A feeling of well-being and satisfaction is generated by the simple act of giving.
 It helps make you happy!

 4. It's Contagious

 Giving inspires others to do likewise.
 A chain reaction, starting with one person, can spread generosity to no end.
 The act of giving is very contagious.
-Start giving, and very soon, you might see your friends and family being more generous as well.
+Start giving, and very soon, you might see your friends and family being more generous.

 5. It Improves Your Health

 - Giving can help reduce certain symptoms of depression and anxiety

 - Giving can help boost the immune system to ward off sickness and disease.

 - Generosity results in a longer lifespan.
 Perhaps giving could add weeks, months, or even years to our lives!

 6. It Reduces Stress

 So giving gifts doesn't only make you happy—it also reduces your stress levels.
 It helps ease tension in your life.
 Who knew habitual generosity could help you unwind and stay healthy?

 7. It Increases Self-Esteem